micropython/micropython/docs/library/index.rst

 CircuitPython/MicroPython-specific libraries
 ------------------------------

-Functionality specific to the CircuitPython (MicroPython) implementation is available in the following libraries.
+Functionality specific to the CircuitPython/MicroPython implementation is available in the following libraries.
+These libraries may change signficantly or be removed in future versions of CircuitPtyon.

 .. toctree::
    :maxdepth: 1